Marius Pachitariu, HHMI Janelia

 Nick Steinmetz, University of Washington

 Karel Svoboda, HHMI Janelia

 The course is aimed primarily at advanced grad students and early postdocs, and will be held at the Laboratory’s Banbury Conference Center located on the north shore of Long Island.
 All participants stay within walking distance of the Center, close to tennis court, pool and private beach.
+Please contact the Course Registrar with all accessibility needs, and/or note them in your course application form.
 The workshop will begin on the morning of July 13 (students are expected to arrive on the afternoon or evening of July 12) and end by lunchtime on July 26.

-The course may be supported with funds provided by: Helmsley Charitable Trust.
-Grant funds may be used to defray student tuition, room and board costs, subject to financial need.
+The course is supported with funds provided by: Helmsley Charitable Trust.
+Grant funds will be used to defray student tuition, room and board costs, subject to financial need.